EDITOR'S NOTE: This is the second of a two-part series about addressing mental health issues in East Texas.

 "I think it's great to see the energy going on in the community," Moran said.
 "There is now a great awareness and great understanding about mental health.
 The Peace of Mind conference is a great example of how the community is becoming more aware.

 "There is still a lot of education that we need to do with the community," he said.
 "The community has to get behind this for it to be successful in the long run."

-East Texas is a mental health shortage area.
+East Texas has a mental health shortage area.
 Some areas have a mental health provider-to-resident ratio of 1-to-25,000.
 In Tyler, which has the highest concentration of psychiatrists in the county, some patients still won't have access.

-McSwane is confident that entities such as UT Health Northeast and The University of Texas at Tyler will provide training to produce more providers, but attracting and keeping psychiatrists to staff a crisis center is a piece they must work through.
+McSwane is confident that entities such as UT Health Northeast and the University of Texas at Tyler will provide training to produce more providers, but attracting and keeping psychiatrists to staff a crisis center is a piece they must work through.